 * Says no improved water efficiency

-* Monsanto says new corn mitigates risk of yield loss in drought
+* Monsanto says new corn mitigates risk of yield loss in

 * Field trials ongoing this year

 June 5 New genetically altered corn aimed at

 helping farmers deal with drought offers more hype than help

 over the long term, according to a report issued on Tu esday by a